 Bottom-Line: If you’re looking for a stake that will fare well in both sand and snow, check out the mid-range MSR Blizzards, our top pick as the best tent stakes for sand.

 Vargo Titanium Tent Stakes

-These titanium shepherd’s hook stakes provide solid hold-downs in moderately loose to hard-packed ground.
-Each stake is 6.5 inches long and 0.14 inches in diameter.
+These titanium shepherd’s hook pegs provide solid hold-downs in moderately loose to hard-packed ground.
+Each is 6.5 inches long and 0.14 inches in diameter.
 They weigh just 0.3 ounces.
 Their low-profile and low weight make them an excellent option for backpackers.

-We love the hooked hold-downs boast a fluorescent orange color at the heads.
+We love the hooked hold-downs fluorescent orange color at the heads.
 This makes it easy to find them when it comes time to pack up.
-The stakes also went into and out of the earth with ease.
-The beveled bottoms gave us the confidence to drive them in using nothing more than our shoes.
+They also went into and out of the ground with ease.
+The beveled bottoms meant they were easy to drive in using nothing more than our shoes.

 While shepherd’s hooks tend to spin, we were impressed with the overall resilience of this model.
 Overall, it worked well in a wide variety of staking situations.
-However, at just 6.5 inches in length, we would consider staking anything more significant than a two-person tent in windy conditions.
+However, at just 6.5 inches in length, in windy conditions we wouldn’t consider staking anything more significant than a two-person tent.